Modern Thank You Note ideas for kids

 3. Video message – This is our favorite and most used thank you.
 With the popularity of smartphones, your child can say thank you in their own words and personality.
 We often video the opening of the gift for out of town relatives as it captures that moment of surprise and pure delight.

-4. Picture with caption boxes – great thank you idea when multiple gifts are involved. idea from Camp Clem.
+4. Picture with caption boxes – great thank you for families for holidays.

 picture from Camp Clam